uehaj/staticalizer/README.md

 Let's start from using staticalizer command.
 The usage of staticalizer command is basically the same as usage of groovy command.
-You can spacify any groovy options if you want.
+You can specify any groovy options if you want.

     $ cat hello.groovy
     def foo(n) {